PIPAC treatment for peritoneal cancer

 The solution is sprayed with a micropump, which turns the liquid into an aerosol and distributes it evenly over the peritoneum.
 After half an hour, the solution is removed by aspiration.
 The procedure is performed with high pressure in the abdominal cavity, which ensures active penetration of the drug into the tissues.

 The choice of drug depends on the type of cancer.
-Most often it is cisplatin or doxorubicin.
-It is possible to use both drugs simultaneously, as well as their combination with systemic therapy, such as fluorouracil.
+Sometimes it is possible to use several drugs simultaneously, as well as their combination with systemic therapy.

 Benefits of the procedure: